reasonml/reasonml.github.io/src/pages/guide/language/string-and-char.md

 The more you overload the poor string type, the less the type system can help you!
 Reason provides concise, fast and maintainable types & data structures alternatives to the use-cases above (e.g. variants, in a later section).

 Under native compilation, Reason strings compile to a simple representation whose performance is straightforward to analyze, at the expense of sometimes requiring manual performance tuning.
-For example, naively concatenating strings like `"hi " ^ "how " ^ "are " ^ "you?"` unnecessarily allocates the intermediate strings `"are you?"` and `"how are you?"`.
+For example, naively concatenating strings like `"hi " ++ "how " ++ "are " ++ "you?"` unnecessarily allocates the intermediate strings `"are you?"` and `"how are you?"` (though it might be optimized into a single string in these simple cases).
 In this case, prefer [`String.concat`](/api/String.html).
 In a way, it's somewhat nice that the traditional runtime analysis we've learned in school can finally be useful again.

 Under JavaScript compilation, a Reason string maps to a JavaScript string and vice-versa, so no such above concern or analysis opportunities.